OpenKore/openkore/openkore/trunk/README.txt

 - Basic support for euRO (serverType 11) (Without attack, sit, stand and skill use)
 - Added route_escape_shout <Message> to somewhat avoid gm bot check.
 - It is now possible to enter special characters into the OpenKore console on Windows.
+- It is now possible to use simple block labels in "conf" command.

 New Commands
 - top10 <b|a|t|p> | <black|alche|tk|pk> | <blacksmith|alchemist|taekwon|pvp>